osmufe/fast-track-lap/README.md

 # Fast Track Lap
 Suunto App Fast Track Lap 1.0 Version

-This app is designed to
+This app is designed to work on a running track.
+It tells you how many laps you are doing and which of them has been the fastest.
+After every 100 meters until you reach 400 meters it calculates the fastest sectors and which lap of each sector has been the fastest.

 ### Distances of an athletics track:
 - Track1 : 400 Meters (Implemented)